Point Cloud Surface Parametrization with HAND and LEG: Hausdorff Approximation from Node-wise Distances and Localized Energy for Geometry: Introduction

 The organization of the paper is as follows.
+In Section \ref{sec: contributions}, the contributions of our work are listed.
 In Section \ref{sec: previous works}, previous related works are reviewed.
-In Section \ref{sec: contributions}, the contributions of our work are listed.
 In Section \ref{sec: math background}, some of the related mathematical concepts are discussed.
 In Section \ref{sec: proposed methods}, the proposed loss functions for the optimization, with theoretical analysis, and also an optimization scheme, are introduced.
 In Section \ref{sec: implementation}, some implementation details and experiment settings are stated.
-In Section \ref{sec: experiments}, experimental results for point cloud parametrization with different purposes are presented.
+In Section \ref{sec: experiments}, experimental results for the parameterization of point clouds with varying geometry and topology are presented.
 In Section \ref{sec: application}, boundary detection and surface reconstruction are shown as applications to our methods.
 Finally, we conclude our work in Section \ref{sec: conclusions}.